French Flemish: Status

+Linguistically, a dialect depends on a larger, national language.
+That does not apply to French Flemish.
+We are not connected to standard Dutch because it is an artificial language that was created based on the dialects of North Holland.
+Research shows that the distance between French Flemish and Dutch is greater than that between Dutch and German.

+Although French Flemish and West Flemish are together with Limburgish the most distant dialects from Standard Dutch, Standard Dutch and Standard German are more distant still.
+However, that is not the case for dialects spoken at both sides of the Dutch-German border.
+This is partly due to the fact that those German dialects are not dialects of High German but of Low German and Low Franconian.

 Education

 A growing, re-introduced language, French Flemish is taught in several schools in the French Westhoek.
 The ANVT-ILRF was given permission to carry out experimental lessons in four public schools (in Esquelbecq, Noordpeene, Volckerinckhove, Wormhout) for the school years of 2007–08 until 2010–11, after which it would be evaluated.
 Afterwards, all requirements were met but it was only allowed to continue them, but not to expand to other schools or to the collège.
 On the other hand, the private Catholic education began teaching standard Dutch in collèges in Gravelines and Hondschoote.